-From Table 2, on basis of Quinquennial average (2019-20 to 2023-24), it was confirmed that the top five states of India were recognized as Telangana, West Bengal, Uttar Pradesh, Odisha and Chhattisgarh with a production capacity of 16.33, 16.06, 12.95, 10.16 and 8.54 million Tonnes respectively.
+From Table 2, on basis of Quinquennial average (2019-20 to 2023-24), it was confirmed that the top five states of India were recognized as Telangana, West Bengal, Uttar Pradesh, Odisha and Chhattisgarh with a production capacity of 16.33, 16.06, 12.95, 10.16 and 8.54 million tonnes respectively.
 Hence these states were selected for the present study purposively.

 Table 2 Quinquennial Average of Top 5 producer states of Rice in India